See if UPIKE is a good fit for you and take the next steps in becoming a student.

 By: Amy Charles |

-The University of Pikeville honored the 2021 Distinguished Educators Hall of Fame inductees at a ceremony held on October 26, in Booth Auditorium.
-All Healthy at UPIKE guidelines were followed for the in-person event.
+The University of Pikeville (UPIKE) honored the 2023 inductees of the Distinguished Educators Hall of Fame at a ceremony held on October 10, in Booth Auditorium.

 Since 2010, UPIKE has carried on the yearly tradition of celebrating those educators whose contributions to learning have inspired generations of students, providing them with unwavering support in their life-long commitment to the field of education.